 - You are logged into your wp-admin area: If your popup shows up when you're logged in, but doesn't when you're logged out, try clearing your hosting and WordPress cache plugins.
 Server-side caching apps (hosting or WordPress cache plugins) usually don't cache pages when you're logged in as an admin.
 That's why you can see changes right away when you're logged in.

 Caches save a copy of a web page so that WordPress doesn't always have to build the page every time you want to view it.
 Caches can make your WordPress site faster, but they can drive you crazy when you make changes and want to see those changes right away.

 A cached (saved) copy of your page can be in your browser, a cache plugin, your hosting's cache, a database cache, and even a CDN cache.
 Be sure either turn off all your caching or continuously clear all of your caches while you're creating and updating your popups.

 Pro tip: If you're a techie and are comfortable working with the browser console, check out the Popup Maker Debug Mode.

-7. Have you tried turning off all other plugins and any custom code and switching to the Twenty Twenty-One theme? #
+7. Have you tried turning off all other plugins and any custom code and switching to the Twenty Twenty-Three theme? #

 Speaking of plugins and themes, they can interfere or conflict with Popup Maker's code.

-Turning off all plugins except Popup Maker, removing any custom code, and switching to the Twenty Twenty-One theme is a de facto standard for troubleshooting WordPress code conflicts.
+Turning off all plugins except Popup Maker, removing any custom code, and switching to a default WordPress theme such as Twenty Twenty-Three theme is a de facto standard for troubleshooting WordPress code conflicts.